Ankitmodmed/modmedAPIPortal/reference/EMA Proprietary API/getting-started-2/authentication.md

 next:
   description: ''
 ---
-Modernizing Medicine's API uses the [OAuth 2.0](https://datatracker.ietf.org/doc/html/rfc6749) standard for authorizing API calls.
+ModMed's API uses the [OAuth 2.0](https://datatracker.ietf.org/doc/html/rfc6749) standard for authorizing API calls.
 To authenticate requests, an access token must be included with each API request.
 This token identifies your application and defines which resources (e.g., Appointments, Patients) it can access.
 If your application has received explicit authorization from multiple practices, you can interact with the MMI FHIR API on behalf of each.

 ### Obtaining Authorization